gabrielekarra/Lightweight-publish-subscribe-application-protocol/README.md

 The PAN Coordinator (Broker node) is connected to NodeRED, and periodically transmit data received on the topics to Thingspeak through MQTT.
 Thingspeak show one chart for each topic on a public channel.

+## Tools used
+- TinyOS
+  - nesC
+- Tossim
+  - Python
+- Node-RED
+- ThingSpeak

+## How to run
+1. Open the terminal
+2. Start Node-RED launching `node-red` command or install it if you do not have it
+3. Open you browser and go to `localhost:1880`
+4. Import the flow on Node-RED from `Node-RED_flow.pdf`
+5. Open [our ThingSpeak public channel](https://thingspeak.com/channels/2185815) where you can see the charts
+6. Open another terminal window
+7. Move to `src/`
+8. Launch this command `make micaz sim`
+9. Once the compile procedure is done, launch `RunSimulationScript.py`

+## Credits
+Developed by Davide Giannubilo & Salvatore Gabriele Karra | June 2023